AutoPCR: Automated Phenotype Concept Recognition by Prompting: Experiments

 \section{Experiments}

-We carry out extensive experiments to answer three research questions regarding our AutoPCR model. (\textbf{RQ-1}) How does AutoPCR perform against other baselines on various datasets? (\textbf{RQ-2}) How much does each module of AutoPCR contribute to its performance? (\textbf{RQ-3}) Can AutoPCR generalize effectively and efficiently to a different ontology other than HPO?
-Section~\ref{sec:benchmark} introduces the CR benchmark datasets.
-Section~\ref{sec:implementation} describes implementation details.
-Section~\ref{sec:baseline} presents the baseline systems.
-Sections~\ref{sec:main},~\ref{sec:ablation}, and~\ref{sec:generalizability} correspond to our answers to the three research questions.
+We conduct extensive experiments to answer three research questions regarding our AutoPCR and its fine-tuned version AutoPCR$_\text{FT}$: (\textbf{RQ-1}) How does AutoPCR perform against other baselines on various datasets? (\textbf{RQ-2}) How much does each module of AutoPCR contribute to its performance? (\textbf{RQ-3}) Can AutoPCR generalize effectively and efficiently to a different ontology?
+Benchmarks, baselines, and implementation details will be introduced first, followed by experiment results and analyses answering the questions.